Club Atlético Lanús: Successful 2010's decade

 In May 2016, Lanús won its second league title, the 2016 Primera División after thrashing San Lorenzo by 4–0 in the final match played at River Plate stadium.
 The goals were scored by Junior Benítez, Miguel Almirón, José Sand and Lautaro Acosta.
-The line-up for the match was Fernando Monetti; José Luis Gómez, Gustavo Gómez, Diego Braghieri,Maximiliano Velázquez; Román Martínez, Iván Marcone, Miguel Almirón; Oscar Benítez, José Sand,Lautaro Acosta.
+The line-up for the match was Fernando Monetti; José Luis Gómez, Gustavo Gómez, Diego Braghieri, Maximiliano Velázquez; Román Martínez, Iván Marcone, Miguel Almirón; Oscar Benítez, José Sand, Lautaro Acosta.
 The squad was coached by Jorge Almirón.

 On 31 October 2017, the club advanced for the first time in its history to the 2017 Copa Libertadores final, after completing a historic feat, defeating fellow Argentine club River Plate by 4–3 on aggregate in the semi-finals, when they were out 3–0 before the end of the first half in the second leg.
 They lost the final to Grêmio in both legs.

 2020s

 In October 2024, the Argentine Association officialised a championship won by Lanús in 1955, the Copa Juan Domingo Perón, organised by the body and the Government of Buenos Aires Province together.
 AFA included this competition (held only once) in its list of official domestic cups After this decision, Lanús totalised seven official titles through its history.

+In 2025, Lanús won their second Copa Sudamericana title after defeating Brazilian side Atlético Mineiro 5–4 on kicks from the penalty mark following a 0–0 draw after extra time in the final.
+The following year, Lanús defeated Flamengo 4–2 on aggregate to win their first Recopa Sudamericana.